-If you have a milk allergy, your body perceives milk protein as a harmful element (allergen) and start producing allergic antibodies Ig E (Immunoglobulin E) for protection.
+If you have a milk allergy, your body perceives milk protein as a harmful element (allergen) and starts producing allergic antibodies Ig E (Immunoglobulin E) for protection.
 Within a minute the interaction between antibodies and specific protein triggers the release of a chemical called histamine and you may start experiencing – skin reactions like swelling of lips, tongue, mouth, throat, hives or rashes, itchy skin, respiratory problem – coughing, wheezing, sneezing, difficulty in breathing, etc.

-The most serious condition called anaphylaxis which may happen suddenly and changes breathing patterns, heart rate, and functions of other body organs.
+The most serious condition is called anaphylaxis which may happen suddenly and changes breathing patterns, heart rate, and functions of other body organs.
 It’s needless to say that this condition requires immediate medical attention.

 What to do ?
 How to deal with a milk allergy?

-Avoid milk, milk products, and all the other food products which contain even little amount of milk-based ingredient (mentioned in the table -).
+Avoid milk, milk products, and all the other food products which contain even little amount of milk-based ingredients (mentioned in the table -).
 Plan your diet.
 Carry your food as far as possible.
 Keep your medicine handy to avoid symptoms like anaphylaxis.

 2. Do you have Inflammation?

 You must have heard of A1 and A2 milk in recent days.
-If you are used to going for grocery shopping then you may have seen this milk in the supermarket.
+If you are used to going grocery shopping then you may have seen this milk in the supermarket.

-As explained in the table no- 4, milk protein – Beta casein has 13 different forms (19).
+As explained in table no- 4, milk protein – Beta casein has 13 different forms (19).
 Among these, the two most common forms are A1 and A2 beta-casein.
 The structure of both the proteins is almost similar except A1 beta-casein has the amino acid histidine in its 67th position whereas A2 beta-casein contains amino acid proline in that position.